 Getting There ›

-The first of its kind in Asia, Singapore River Safari is a beautiful river-themed wildlife park and aquarium.
+The first of its kind in Asia, River Wonder (previously River Safari) is a beautiful river-themed wildlife park and aquarium.
 It features luscious walk-throughs, freshwater exhibits, riverboat ride, rare endangered animals in gigantic tanks and so much more in connection with the backdrop of history and culture of this region.
 It is an excellent place to spend a day in the month of July.

 The largest observation wheel of Asia, called the Singapore Flyer is a masterpiece of urban architecture and engineering.
 Hop aboard one of the capsules and witness breathtaking panoramic views of the entire island, catch glimpses of iconic and historical landmarks, a scintillating view of the ocean and even neighboring islands of Indonesia and parts of Malaysia.